tweag/asterius/docs/jsffi.md

 everything in the global scope and the function arguments.
 Additionally, there is an `__asterius_jsffi` binding which represents the asterius instance object.
 `__asterius_jsffi` exposes certain interfaces for power users, e.g.
-`__asterius_exposeMemory()` which exposes a memory region as a JavaScript typed array.
+`__asterius_jsffi.exposeMemory()` which exposes a memory region as a JavaScript typed array.
 The interfaces are largely undocumented and not likely to be useful to regular users.

 There is one usage of `__asterius_jsffi` which may be useful to regular users though.
 Say that we'd like the JSFFI import code to call some 3rd-party library